-This is the first part of a series on offshoring IT jobs, an industry that’s worth billions of dollars in Canada.
 In this post, we’ll talk about the difference between outsourcing and offshoring, and where the main friction points are between proponents and opponents of contracting out work to foreign countries.

 Is offshoring a blessing or curse for IT processionals in Canada?
 Does it help our IT sector develop and mature, or is it whittling away at the progress we’ve made in developing our own IT talent?

-We won’t cover that just yet.
-For now, let’s start by looking at the big picture.
+Let’s start by looking at the big picture.

 Two words, two different things